-When you UNDERSTAND how German adjective endings work, you need to learn only ONE TABLE!
+When you UNDERSTAND how German adjective endings work, you only need to learn ONE TABLE!

-The famous writer Mark Twain already used to make fun of the phenomenon of German adjective endings.
+The famous writer Mark Twain used to make fun of the phenomenon of German adjective endings.
 Please keep reading, if you do not want to become just as desperate about it as he was …

 declining it until the common sense is all declined out of it.